AriPerkkio/eslint-remote-tester-run-action/README.md

 [Requirements](#requirements) | [Configuration](#configuration) | [Publishing new release](#publishing-new-release)

 `eslint-remote-tester-run-action` is a pre-configured Github workflow action for running [`eslint-remote-tester`](https://github.com/AriPerkkio/eslint-remote-tester).
 It runs `eslint-remote-tester` and posts results in Github issue.
-Results are commented on existing open issue if present.
+Results are commented on existing **open** issue if present.
+Existing issues are searched based on `issue-label` if present.
+Otherwise `issue-title` will be used.

 Check out the use case description from eslint-remote-tester's documentation: [Plugin maintainer making sure all existing rules do not crash](https://github.com/AriPerkkio/eslint-remote-tester#plugin-maintainer-making-sure-all-existing-rules-do-not-crash).